se-edu/learningresources/contents/devops/DevOps.md

 - [Best Guide to Getting Started In DevOps](https://blog.xebialabs.com/2015/04/23/best-guide-to-getting-started-in-devops/) - recommends various places you can read up more on the topic
 - [9½ Simple Steps On How To Start With DevOps Today](https://devops.com/9%C2%BD-simple-steps-start-devops-today/) - includes practical suggestions like using a code static analysis tool
 - [A Pragmatic Guide to Getting Started with DevOps](http://www.ca.com/us/lpg/~/media/Files/eBooks/a-pragmatic-guide-to-getting-started-with-devops.pdf) - more of a management point of view but interesting
+- [The DevOps Handbook: How to Create World-Class Speed, Reliability, and Security in Technology Organizations](https://books.google.com.sg/books/about/The_Devops_Handbook.html?id=XrQcrgEACAAJ) - about managing tech organisations, written by a CTO